MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 ## How does Office 365 use content from a CDN?

-Depending on where you're located, it might be most efficient for Office 365 to download generic images for you from a CDN that Office 365 owns and runs, a public CDN, or a combination of the two.
-Regardless of what type of CDN is used, the steps to retrieve the data are the same.
+Regardless of what CDN you configure for your Office 365 tenant, the basic data retrieval process is the same.

 1. Your client (a browser or Office client application) requests data from Office 365.